We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Making homemade dog food may not be realistic to incorporate into your everyday routine, but that doesn’t mean your furry friend can’t benefit from a little DIY here and there.

-In fact, this blogger only incorporates homemade meals about twice per week — better than never!
+In fact, this blogger only incorporates homemade meals about twice per week — better than never, right?
 The recipe includes many DIY dog food staples, like protein, grains, apples, and carrots.

 This dish also throws in some blueberries, a known heart-healthy treat for humans, thanks to their rich polyphenol content.